 Advanced stages

 - Movement dysfunction

-- Cognitive decline and behavioral changes (these symptoms may mimic substance use)
+- Cognitive decline, psychiatric symptoms, and behavioral changes (these symptoms may mimic substance use)

 - Cachexia (due to dysphagia and high energy consumption)

 - Atypical symptoms

 |Ballismus || |